Guillaume-Docquier/tf-neural-network-tutorial/README.md

 ``choco install nodejs``

 Once all of this is done, run ``npm install``

+You can test that your installation worked by running ``node solutions/main.js``.
+You should see a bunch of numbers and a progress bar.
 Note: Sometimes, tensorflow doesn't install properly.
 You'll get errors when trying to import it.
 To fix this, you can run ``npm run fix-tf-install-unix`` or ``npm run fix-tf-install-windows``, depending on the type of terminal you are using (do you use ``ls`` or ``dir`` ?).